adent11/Not-So-Basic-CAD/README.md

 <a href="Cstick.SLDPRT">Cstick.SLDPRT</a> <br/>
 <a href="Loft_Tutorial.SLDPRT">Loft_Tutorial.SLDPRT</a><br/>

-This assignment was the Solidworks tutorials Revolves and Sweeps, and Lofts.
+This assignment was the Solidworks tutorials *Revolves and Sweeps*, and *Lofts*.
 In them I made a candlestick and a hammer head using new tools.
 <br/><br/>
 <IMG SRC="Images/CstickImage.PNG"  width="272" height="200"> <IMG SRC="Images/Loft_TutorialImage.PNG"  width="296" height="200">
 <br/><br/>